ovh/docs/pages/platform/private-registry/creating-a-private-registry/guide.en-us.md

 ## Instructions

-1. First, log in to the OVHcloud Control Panel.
+1. First, log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we).

-1. In the left menu, in section `Containers & Orchestration`{.action}, select `Managed Private Registry`{.action}.
+1. In the left menu, in the `Containers & Orchestration`{.action} section, select `Managed Private Registry`{.action}.

     ![Create a Private Registry](images/create-a-private-registry-001.png){.thumbnail}

-1. Then click on `Create a private registry`{.action} button.
+2. Then click on `Create a private registry`{.action}.

     ![Create a Private Registry](images/create-a-private-registry-002.png){.thumbnail}

-1. In the `Create a private registry`{.action}, choose a region to deploy your private registry in, and click on `Next`{.action} button.
+3. In the following menu, choose a region to deploy your private registry in, and click on `Next`{.action}.

     ![Create a Private Registry](images/create-a-private-registry-003.png){.thumbnail}

-1. Choose the registry name (`my-registry` in my example), and click on `Next`{.action} button.
+4. Choose the registry name (`my-registry` in my example), and click on `Next`{.action}.

     ![Create a Private Registry](images/create-a-private-registry-004.png){.thumbnail}

-1. Choose your plan between the three available plans, and click on `Next`{.action} button.
+5. Choose your plan between the three available plans, and click on `Next`{.action}.

     ![Create a Private Registry](images/create-a-private-registry-005.png){.thumbnail}

-1. Your private registry is being created...
+6. Your private registry is being created...

     ![Create a Private Registry](images/create-a-private-registry-006.png){.thumbnail}

-1. When status switches to `OK`{.action}. click on the right `...`{.action} button and select `Generate identification details`{.action}
+7. When status switches to `OK`, click on the right `...`{.action} button and select `Generate identification details`{.action}.

     ![Create a Private Registry](images/create-a-private-registry-007.png){.thumbnail}

-1. Then click on `Confirm`{.action} button to generate new credentials
+8. Then click on `Confirm`{.action} to generate new credentials.

     ![Create a Private Registry](images/create-a-private-registry-008.png){.thumbnail}

-1. Credential will be shown on the page.
-Please write then down, you will need them in order to use your private registry
+9. Credentials will be shown on the page.
+Please write then down, you will need them in order to use your private registry.

     ![Create a Private Registry](images/create-a-private-registry-009.png){.thumbnail}

 Congratulations, you have now a working OVHcloud Managed Private Registry.

 ## Go further

-To go further you can look at our guide on [Connecting to the UI](../connecting-to-the-ui/).
+To go further you can look at our guide on [connecting to the UI](../connecting-to-the-ui/).